vresque/esque/README.md

 spin
 ```

 Over 10+ of our own dependencies are maintained within the `crates/` subdirectory.
+These dependencies include a tar loader and much more.

 - Bitflags is used to replace the C bitfields.
 This is a neccessary dependency.
 It is used in thousands of projects all over the world.
 I consider this a completely safe crate.
 - Spin is a replacement for Rust's `std::sync::{Mutex,...}`.
 This is an incredibly helpful crate that is used in nearly all major osdev projects.
 This crate *might* be dropped in the future.